 Heart Failure Accreditation

 Through our Heart Failure Accreditation program, ACC provides a supportive and collaborative approach to help your facility treat heart failure patients.
-From guiding you through a gap analysis and preparing you to work toward the adoption of and compliance with the latest ACC/AHA guidelines, this indispensable tool is a roadmap for quality improvement.
-Accredited facilities have found that employing best practices and implementing other proven quality initiatives leads to greater operational efficiency and a more consistent approach to treatment.
+From guiding you through a gap analysis and preparing you to work toward the adoption of and compliance with the latest guidelines, this indispensable tool is a roadmap for quality improvement.
+Accredited facilities have found that employing best practices and implementing other proven quality initiatives leads to greater operational efficiency and a more consistent approach to treatment throughout the continuum of care.
 Most importantly, accreditation demonstrates your commitment to your patients, your community, and your talented team of clinicians, administrators, and policymakers.

-Want to learn more about the benefits of Heart Failure Accreditation?
-Our service line specialists have recorded informational webinars that provide an overview of key accreditation topics and explain how your steps toward process improvement can provide valuable insight into the performance and management of a goal-driven CV service line.
+Want to learn more about the benefits of Heart Failure (HF) Accreditation?
+Our Accreditation Clinical Product Manager has recorded informational webinars that provide an overview of key Accreditation topics and explains how your steps toward process improvement can provide valuable insight into the performance and management of a goal-driven HF service line.

 There are two types of designations for Heart Failure Accreditation.
 Each is based on a facility's treatment capabilities and strategies.

 HF Accreditation applies a holistic approach to the assessment, treatment, and management of the Heart Failure population.
-HF Accreditation applies a holistic approach to the assessment, treatment, and management of the Heart Failure population.
-The essential components of accreditation drive a facility to implement evidence-based and guideline-driven clinical practices, process improvement, and up-to-date performance measurements across the continuum of HF patient care – from the ED to an observation or inpatient unit or safe discharge from the ED to home or care facility.
-In short, it is designed to ensure that each decision point is considered to improve safety, effectiveness, and efficiency.
+The essential components of accreditation drive a facility to implement evidence-based and guideline-driven clinical practices, process improvement, and critical performance measurements across the continuum of HF patient care.
+It is designed to improve the effectiveness and efficiency of each decision point while also safeguarding patient care and safe discharge.

 If you have questions about any of our Accreditation or Certification programs, please email us at email@example.com.